quantleaf/query/API.md

 *fields*

-The fields of the schema
+The fields of the schema.
+**Limitations: Max 100 fields.**
+> Note: Latency is highly dependent of the number of fields used.

 ---
 ### Entity *Field*